 • Contains beta carotene, iron, and calcium.

-• Studies show celery juice may help lower blood pressure.
+• Studies show celery juice may help lower blood pressure levels and may help prevent heart disease.

 • A natural antioxidant, celery juice helps prevent oxidative stress and may help reduce the harmful effects of chemotherapy.